AY 128: Astronomy Data Science Lab (Spring 2025)

 Grading

-• 10%: Class Participation – Active engagement in class discussion and lecture, participation during “show and tell”, attending office hours, Q&A engagement on Ed Discussion (invite link)
+• 10%: Class Participation – Active engagement in class discussion and lecture, participation during “show and tell”, attending office hours, Q&A engagement on (Ed Discussion ).

-• 25%: Lab Checkpoints – weekly progress goals for each lab; graded mostly for completeness.
+• 30%: Lab Checkpoints – weekly progress goals for each lab; graded mostly for completeness and presenting and leading discussion on at least one checkpoint topic.
+We’ll drop your 2 lowest checkpoint scores, no extensions on checkpoints.

 Prereqs